-Type of fee Amount 1 How and whom noid

-Type of fee How and when paid
+Type of fee Amount How and when paid

-Investment fee Investment costs 2 0.67% of Fund assets + Potential performance related fee ('PRF') 0.09% of relevant Fund assets 3 Deducted from Fund's assets and taken into account when the Fund's Crediting Rate is determined
+Ongoing annual fees and costs 1

-Administration fee If you are a Goldman Sachs Employee in the Accumulation Section or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee operating costs 4 0.09% of Fund assets.
-Deducted from Fund's assets and taken into account when the Fund's Crediting Rate is determined
+Administration fees and costs If you are a Goldman Sachs Employee in the Accumulation Section, or an Eligible Spouse Division Member because you are the spouse of a Goldman Sachs Employee, operating costs 3 0.09% of Fund assets.
+For all other members: Operating costs 3 0.09% of Fund assets + 0.4% p.a (capped at \$800 p.a.) of relevant Fund assets Deducted from the Fund's assets and taken into account when the Fund's Crediting Rate is determined.
+Deducted from the Fund's assets and taken into account when the Fund's Crediting Rate is determined.
+Pro rata amount deducted monthly from your Member Account.

-For all other members Operating costs 4 0.09% of Fund assets Deducted from Fund's assets and taken into account when the Fund's Crediting Rate is determined
+Investment fees and costs Investment costs 2 0.62% of Fund assets Deducted from the Fund's assets and taken into account when the Fund's Crediting Rate is determined.

-+ 0.4% p.a. (capped at \$800 p.a.) of relevant Fund assets Pro rata amount deducted monthly from your Member Account
+Transaction costs Transaction costs of 0.06% of Fund Assets Deducted from Fund's assets and taken into account when the Fund's Crediting Rate is determined.

+Member activity related fees and costs

 Buy-sell spread Nil

 Switching fee Nil

-Advice fees Nil

-Other fees and costs 5 \$180 activity fee may apply to certain requests.
+Other fees and cost 4 \$180 activity fee may apply to certain requests.
 Deducted from your Member Account when the request is made.

-Indirect cost ratio Nil